hotellistat/amps/README.md

 ### Job message structure

-Batchable is built, such that it always exprects a CloudEvent formatted message body.
+Batchable is built, such that it always expects a CloudEvent formatted message body.
 The specversion is currently set to `1.0.0` and all queue messages should be formatted accordingly.

-Batchable also conveys this CloudEvent to the Wokload by the **structured content mode**.
+Batchable also conveys this CloudEvent to the Workload by the **structured content mode**.
 This means, that it will pack the whole CloudEvent into a JSON and pass it to the workload with the `Content-Type: application/json` header.

 ### Kubernetes

-This container is primarily designed to work in a kubernetes environment.
+This container is primarily designed to work in a Kubernetes environment.
 We can't ensure, that this container will work with other systems such as OpenStack, ECS, etc.

 ### Scalability